pulumi/docs/content/blog/announcing-kustomize-support/index.md

 Over the past year, we've heard from many users that they'd like to manage Kustomize resources directly with Pulumi.
 The [v2.4.0 release] of our Kubernetes provider adds support for Kustomize to all of our SDKs (Go, TypeScript, .NET, Python).
 One of our primary goals at Pulumi is to meet users where they are.
-Our support for Kustomize, Helm, and YAML means that you don't have to "boil the ocean" to get started with Pulumi.
+Our support for [Kustomize], [Helm], and [YAML] means that you don't have to "boil the ocean" to get started with Pulumi.
 The following examples show you how to get started with Pulumi and Kustomize today!